B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 The speaker kept on talking for two more hours.

-To keep up with him, Mary-Lou stuffed the blazer into the large pocket of her coat and took it to her heels.
+To keep up with him, Mary-Lou stuffed the blazer into her coat pocket.

 Keep up the good work!

-They knocked down the old church and built a block of flats in its place.
+They knocked down the old church and built a block of flats.

-I will knock down the taxes that we overpay, taxes that we have no say over how they are spent.
+I will knock down the taxes that we overpay.

 If you eat so much, the surplus lies down as fat.